auth0/auth0-product-education-labs/apps/regular-web-app-express/README.md

 #### Step 1

-Add the CLIENT_SECRET environment variable to the Vercel project manually if needed.

 Update the auth middleware configuration object to include the code response type and the expenses api audience.

 ```javascript